diegocalme/ultra-query-api/README.md

 **Allows: domain names and IP addresses.**

-This endpoint allows you to get a full abuses report of the network resource coming from AbuseIPDB.
+This endpoint allows you to get a full AbuseIPDB report of the specified network resource.

 **Sample request and successful response:**